 Dr. Moctar Matuan of the Institute for Peace and Development in Mindanao (IPDM)-MSU Marawi and former research director of Dansalan College, discussed the history and relevance of interreligious dialogue in building a just, peaceful, and harmonious Muslim-Christian relations.

-Citing the various efforts made by religious and institutional leaders, Moctar pointed that interreligious dialogues have been considered as effective instrument or approach in conflict mediation and in peacebuilding in Mindanao.
+Citing various historic efforts made by religious and institutional leaders, Moctar pointed that interreligious dialogues have been considered as effective instrument or approach in conflict mediation and in peacebuilding in Mindanao.

 Interfaith dialogue is a constructive conversation of different faith to develop more acceptance of their unique practices, understand their commonalities, and encourage better social cohesion for community peace.
 It aims at reducing prejudices and biases; transform youths as effective agents for development.